GAIA-IFAC-CNR/Glyphnet/README.md

 # Glyphnet

-*Glyphnet* is a repository that includes an example of a deep learning approach to ancient Egyptian hieroglyphs classification, ...
+*Glyphnet* is a repository that includes an example of a deep learning approach to ancient Egyptian hieroglyphs classification.

 If you use this repository, please cite it as: